shakefu/dnd/welcome.md

 ##### Starting Level

-We are creating new Characters at level 3.
-You have the option of keeping an existing character from our Out of the Abyss campaign, and if you do so, you will reset your total XP to 2700, the starting value for level 4.
+We are creating new characters at **Level 3**, with 900 XP.

+You have the option of keeping an existing character from our Out of the Abyss campaign, and if you do so, you will reset your total to 2700 XP, the starting value for level 4, because undoing levels is hard.

+Don't worry about being behind in XP if you choose to make a new character, by level 5 you will all be in the same bracket.

-You must roll all hit dice in front of the group, if you do not take the average.
+You must roll all hit dice for your hit points in front of the group, if you choose to not take the average.

 ##### Starting Equipment